Jake-Young/AI-NI-Academy/README.md

 **AI NI Datathon - 26th/27th October**

-We are hosting another hackathon this year after the success of our first earlier in the year and we can't wait to see everyone back working together on AI!
-The Datathon will be hosted, again, over two locations; _Queen's University, Belfast_ and _Ulster University, Magee_.
+We are hosting another hackathon this year after the success of our first hackathon and we can't wait to see everyone back together working on AI!
+The Datathon will be hosted, over two locations; _Queen's University, Belfast_ and _Ulster University, Magee_.

 The theme is **"AI for Good"**, this time we are putting a larger focus on education.
 These two days are a fantastic way for you to learn, develop new skills or find a new interest, and meet like minded people.
-I alsmost forgot to say **free food**!
+I almost forgot to say **free food**!

 If you are interested in going, head over [here](https://www.eventbrite.co.uk/e/ai-ni-datathon-tickets-64800724712?aff=ebdssbdestsearch) to sign up.

-We will be there to help out and support everyone taking part, we want everyone to learn as much as they can and have fun.
+We will be there to help out and support everyone taking part, we want you to learn as much as you can and have fun.

-This will be the repoasitory where Academy workshops, Datathon workshops and other tutorials will be stored for you to use.
+This will be the repository where Academy workshops, Datathon workshops and other tutorials will be stored for you to use.

 We hope to see you there :)